Open-EO/openeo-python-client/docs/basics.rst

         reducer="mean",
     )

-If we download this, we get the timeseries encoded as a JSON structure.
+If we download this, we get the timeseries encoded as a JSON structure, other useful formats are CSV and netCDF.

 .. code-block:: python